Yashrane25/SprintFlow/README.md

 # 📄 License

-This project is developed for **educational and internship assessment purposes**.
+This project is developed for educational and internship evaluation purposes.

 ---

 # ⭐ Inspiration

-Inspired by:
+Inspired by real-world tools like:
 - Jira
 - Trello
 - Linear